Quantum thermal machine regimes in the transverse-field Ising model: Conclusion

-The transverse field Ising model can be realised experimentally using either trapped ions~\cite{britton2012,RevModPhys.93.025001} or Rydberg atoms~\cite{Labuhn2016,browaeys2020}.
+The realization of the transverse-field Ising model with either trapped ions or Rydberg atoms offers the potential to experimentally implement a many-body quantum thermal machine.
 Interactions between trapped ions are mediated by Coulomb forces, which can be modulated via optical dipole forces, and the transverse drive is an external magnetic field.
 Van der Waals forces mediate interactions between Rydberg atoms, and the transverse drive is a coherent laser.
 In both setups the work step can easily be implemented by varying the intensity of the transverse drive.
-Controlled heating and cooling of the system poses a challenge, but may be possible by applying external noise or light beams~\cite{Roßnagel,PhysRevLett.119.050602}.
-The work done by the spins changes the power of the transverse drive, but the change is too small to be experimentally detectable~\footnote{To see this, first note that adiabatic engine operation requires a cycle time $\lesssim h^{-1}$ and therefore the change in power $P$ of the drive is $|\delta P|\lesssim h^2$.
+Controlled heating and cooling of the system poses a challenge, but may be possible by applying external noise or light beams~\cite{Robnagel,PhysRevLett.119.050602}.
+The work done by the spins changes the power of the transverse drive, but the change is too small to be experimentally detectable~\footnote{To see this, first note that adiabatic engine operation requires a cycle time $\gtrsim h^{-1}$ and therefore the change in power $P$ of the drive is $|\delta P|\lesssim h^2$.
 For a system driven by a magnetic field $B$ we have $h=\mu B$, with $\mu$ the magnetic dipole moment of the spins, while for a system driven by an electric field $E$ we have $h=d E$, with $d$ the electric dipole moment.
-Estimating $\mu\sim \mu_B$ and $d\sim e a_B$, with $\mu_B$ the Bohr magneton, $a_B$ the Bohr radius and $e$ the electron charge, gives $|\delta P|/P\lesssim N\alpha^3 a_B^2/A$ for a magnetic drive and $|\delta P|/P\lesssim N\alpha a_B^2/A$ for an electrical drive, with $\alpha=e^2/(4\pi\epsilon_0\hbar c)$ the fine structure constant and $A$ the area of the drive.
+Estimating $\mu\sim \mu_B$ and $d\sim e a_B$, with $\mu_B$ the Bohr magneton, $a_B$ the Bohr radius and $e$ the electron charge, gives $|\delta P|/P\lesssim N\alpha^3 a_B^2/A$ for a magnetic drive and $|\delta P|/P\lesssim N\alpha a_B^2/A$ for an electrical drive, with $\alpha=e^2/(4\pi\epsilon_0\hbar c)$ the fine structure constant, $A$ being the area of the drive and $P=(1/2)\epsilon_0 cE^2A$.
 For an electric drive with a micron scale beam waist we have $|\delta P|/P\lesssim 10^{-11}N$; for a magnetic drive the output is even smaller.}.
 The work done by the spins could instead by inferred from measuring the change in energy of the working substance itself~\cite{Onishchenko2024} using site-resolved imaging~ \cite{Labuhn2016,Islam2011}.

 Our methodology and analysis will be useful in exploring other complex many-body quantum thermal machines, such as spin chains with long-range interactions and interacting Bose gases~\cite{CANGEMI20241}.
 Diabatic work steps will likely modify the regimes of operation~\cite{PhysRevB.101.054513}.
 Considering infinitesimal work strokes would make diabatic operation amenable to a perturbative analysis~\cite{PhysRevResearch.2.023377} and allow counterdiabatic protocols to be incorporated~\cite{PhysRevLett.111.100502}, providing an interesting avenue for future research.\\